Richard Keane: Political career

 In October 1941 Keane was appointed Minister for Trade and Customs and Vice-President of the Executive Council in the first Curtin Ministry and was responsible for administering wartime rationing and price controls.
 In 1946 he travelled to the United States to terminate Australia's Lend-Lease arrangements.
 While leaving the Waldorf Astoria in New York in March 1946, Keane was "wildly cheered" by "hundreds of celebrity-conscious New Yorkers" who mistook him for Winston Churchill, who was also staying at the hotel.
 He subsequently quipped that "I somehow wish I had been smoking a cigar".

 Keane died at a hospital in Washington, D.C., on 26 April 1946, aged 65.
 He had collapsed earlier in the day at the Australian embassy due to heart trouble, which was attributed to over-work.
 He had taken over the administration of the embassy while awaiting the arrival of the new ambassador, Norman Makin.

 Personal life

 In 1909, Keane married Ruby Thorne, a milliner, with whom he had two daughters and a son.
-He was widowed in 1923 and remarried in 1940 to Millicent Dunn, a typist, with whom he had another daughter.
+He was widowed in 1923 and remarried in 1940 to Millicent Dunn, a typist, with whom he had another daughter, Virginia.

 Keane stood 6 ft tall and reportedly weighed 127 kg.